duo-labs/EFIgy/README.md

 This small tool is part of the output from _'The Apple of your EFI'_ research by Pepijn Bruienne ([@bruienne](https://twitter.com/bruienne)) and Rich Smith ([@iodboi](https://twitter.com/iodboi)) released at [Ekoparty #13](https://ekoparty.org) on September 29th and discussed in this [blogpost](https://duo.com/blog/the-apple-of-your-efi-mac-firmware-security-research) and this [technical paper](https://t.co/GarDxCwQrw).

+### [NEW] What's the quickest way for me to play with it?

+If you just want to test one off systems then there is now a convenient little webapp to test systems with.

+Go to [https://check.efigy.io]() and see what it tells you.

+If you ware wanting to check multiple systems or interface with efigy programatically you are much better to use the EFIgy client in this repo or call the RESTful API directly.

 ### How come it says EFIgy Lite ?

 This is the first release of a larger set of code, apps, and datasets coming from the research and is a subset of the final functionality.
 Rather than wait until everything has finalised and is ready for release